Blueback (novel)

 Blueback is a short novel by the Australian author Tim Winton.
 First published in 1997, it has since been translated into Italian, Dutch and Japanese.

-Tim Winton on Blueback
+Background

-"I don't know whether books like Blueback make a difference, but in an innocent way, it's discussing these things - we have been taking from the sea and the land for so long, it's time for us to give something back.
+Winton explained,I don't know whether books like Blueback make a difference, but in an innocent way, it's discussing these things - we have been taking from the sea and the land for so long, it's time for us to give something back.
 "I feel very specifically that I benefited from growing up where I did, where so much revolved around the sea - in a way, it was a gift and I owe it something.
-If the sea is ultimately where we come from, and it seems we did, then it's our source, our ancestral life and we are obliged to nourish it."
+If the sea is ultimately where we come from, and it seems we did, then it's our source, our ancestral life and we are obliged to nourish it.

+Reception

 Reviews

-The New York Times review said that "Winton ... convince[s] us of the preciousness of our oceans not through lectures but through his characters' steady wonder."
+In a brief review published as part of a round-up of recently published books, Michelle Hamer in The Sydney Morning Herald commented: "Winton doesn't mess around in this beautifully crafted text.
+He has a story to tell and wades right in, conjuring up delightful imagery along the way."